Non-backtracking Graph Neural Networks: Theoretical Analysis

-\begin{theorem} \textbf{(Informal)} Suppose we have a pair of graphs with a constant average degree, one generated from the stochastic block model and the other from the Erdős–Rényi model.
-In this scenario, the NBA-GNN is capable of distinguishing between them. \end{theorem}
+\begin{proposition} \textbf{(Informal)} Suppose we have a pair of graphs with a constant average degree, one generated from the stochastic block model and the other from the Erdős–Rényi model.
+In this scenario, NBA-GNN is capable of distinguishing between them. \end{proposition}

+\cref{thm:exp} suggests that even if a given graph is too sparse to extract node class information using a GNN with the adjacency matrix, NBA-GNN can still successfully classify the nodes with a probability approaching 1.
+Similarly, \cref{thm:exp2} extends this argument to the graph classification problem.
+The rationale behind these valuable properties of NBA-GNNs in sparse scenarios lies in the fact that the non-backtracking matrix $B^k$ exhibits similarity to the $k$-hop adjacency matrix, while $A^k$ is mainly influenced by high-degree vertices.
+This enables NBA-GNNs to extract valuable information from the spectrum of the non-backtracking matrix, aiding in the recovery of the hidden structure of the graph.
+For these reasons, NBA-GNNs would outperform traditional GNNs in both node and graph classification tasks, particularly in sparse graph environments.
+These propositions integrate prior work on the non-backtracking matrix into GNNs, contributing to a deeper understanding of the expressive power within GNN structures.
+Such an approach has the potential to advance the field by introducing new perspectives and methodologies within the GNN framework.
 For an in-depth exploration of this argument, please refer to \cref{appx:expressivity}.
-The rationale behind these valuable properties of the non-backtracking matrix $B$ in sparse scenarios lies in the fact that the matrix $B^k$ exhibits similarity to the $k$-hop adjacency matrix, while $A^k$ is mainly influenced by high-degree vertices.
-For these reasons, NBA-GNNs would outperform traditional GNNs in both node and graph classification tasks, particularly in sparse graph environments.